-If you would like to apply for a Consular Report of Birth Abroad (CRBA) at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City, please complete the following steps.
+If you would like to apply for a Consular Report of Birth Abroad (CRBA) at either the U.S. Embassy in Hanoi or the U.S. Consulate General in Ho Chi Minh City, please complete the following steps.

 Before your appointment